Novanglus96/LenoreShop/README.md

 - [ ] v2.0 Release
     - [ ] Improved UI
+- [ ] Google/Alexa assistant integration
+- [ ] Import from other sources

 See the [open issues](https://github.com/Novanglus96/LenoreShop/issues) for a full list of proposed features (and known issues).